ammardaher/LEGO-Spike-USB-Serial-Console/README.md

 - 🔌 Uses standard serial over USB (via pySerial)
 - ⌨️ Interactive: type lines on the PC, hub receives them via `sys.stdin`
 - 🔔 Hub beeps for each received line and prints an ACK
 - 🧪 Minimal, readable code — easy to customize for your own projects
+- ⚙️ This communication method is compatible with Raspberry Pi, Jetson Nano and PC.

 ---